Inflation Impact

 To preserve purchasing power, consider investments that historically outpace inflation:

-- Real Estate: Property values tend to rise with inflation
+- Real Estate: Property values tend to rise with inflation; rental income also adjusts.

-- TIPS: Treasury Inflation-Protected Securities adjust with CPI
+- TIPS: Treasury Inflation-Protected Securities directly adjust principal with the Consumer Price Index.

 Frequently Asked Questions